PhysTEC Logo

 California

-As of 2020, California produces about seven new teachers with at least a physics minor, but California needs at least one hundred ninety-five new physics teachers each year to replace those who retire or leave the profession.
+As of 2020, California produces about eleven new teachers with at least a physics minor, but California needs at least two hundred twenty-seven new physics teachers each year to replace those who retire or leave the profession.
 This shortfall means that physics classes may be unavailable to students who would otherwise take them, and in some cases, under-qualified teachers may be assigned to teach physics.
 Learn more about the Title II data used in the NRC and about our teacher needs estimates.

 Estimated new physics teachers needed each year at 40% enrollment